AhmedMohamedAbdelaty/ATC_01067658105/backend/README.md

     ./mvnw spring-boot:run
     ```
     The application will start, and Flyway will apply database migrations automatically.
 It will be available at `http://localhost:8080`.

+## Admin Functionality

+To test admin functionalities, you can use the default admin credentials:

+- Username: `admin`
+- Email: `admin@gmail.com`
+- Password: `password`